Specific Annuity Rules Applying to Special Groups

 FERS Special Group Rules

 Firefighters, Law Enforcement Officers, and Air Traffic Controllers—Employees in these categories are eligible for unreduced benefits at age 50 and 20 years of covered service, or any age and 25 years of such service.
-Mandatory retirement applies under the provisions listed in General, above.
+Mandatory retirement applies under the provisions listed above.
 There is no annuity reduction for retiring under age 55.